 Pete currently plays lead guitar with London's black rose of the blues Sister Cookie.
-Cookie and her band, including Rob Tyler on drums and Alex Bland on saxophone, play all over the UK and Europe, and are currently recording her debut album In The Blue Corner will be released on November 5th 2021.
+Cookie and her band, including Rob Tyler on drums and Alex Bland on saxophone, play all over the UK and Europe, and her debut album In The Blue Corner will be released on November 5th 2021.

 Pete also plays guitar with Chad Strentz and the Chad-illacs, reuniting with his long-time friend Chad.
 The acclaimed rhythm section is Mike Thorne on drums and Orlando Shearer on double bass.

 Occasionally Pete and Chad also reunite with their previous band Shout Sister Shout!
 More about that band below...

 Pete Farrugia was born in London right at the beginning of the 1960s, and many of his earliest memories are musical: Little Richard and Chuck Berry on the radio, spinning Chubby Checker on the family stereo, The Beatles and The Rolling Stones on TV.

 His mother bought him his first guitar when he was 12, and immediately it was like the thing that had been missing from his hands.
 Before long, he'd formed a band with like-minded friends, and was playing his first gigs and recording sessions.